AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

-# Lab 1 - Build a presentation from start to finish with Copilot in PowerPoint
+# Lab 01: Build a presentation from start to finish with Copilot in PowerPoint

+### Estimated Duration : 45 Minutes

-### Lab Overview
+## Lab Overview

-Imagine you're a marketing manager at a company called Contoso.
-Your team is preparing for an important client meeting where you need to present the company's strategy for a new Chai Tea product line to be sold in Latin America Your goal is to create a compelling presentation that highlights the product's features, benefits, and use cases, while ensuring it adheres to the company's branding standards.
-You've already developed a business plan for this product, and want to use that content when preparing for your meeting.
-You need to collaborate with your team and get the presentation reviewed by your manager before the meeting.

-By the end of this Lab, you'll be able to create a new presentation, based on a Word document, insert an image, edit text, organize the presentation, incorporate corporate branding standards, and send the draft presentation to your manager for review using Copilot in PowerPoint.
+In this hands-on lab, you’ll work with Copilot in PowerPoint to create a client-ready presentation for Contoso’s new Chai Tea product line in Latin America.
+You’ll start by generating slides from an existing Word document, inserting images, and editing text to highlight key features and benefits.
+Then, you’ll organize the presentation, apply corporate branding standards, and collaborate with your team.
+Finally, you’ll send the draft presentation to your manager for review to ensure it’s polished and ready for the client meeting.

+## Lab Objectives

+- Task 1: Create a new presentation based on a Word document
+- Task 2: Ask Copilot to help you create an icebreaker slide
+- Task 3: Insert an image
+- Task 4: Edit the text
+- Task 5: Organize the presentation
+- Task 6: Send a draft for review (Optional)

 ### Lab prerequisites